Design Technology

 During the course the following topics are covered

-Year 10 | Year 11 |
+| Year 10 | Year 11 |

-The autumn term is an induction term exploring the theme of Indulgence.
-Students focus on a theme and learn textile techniques of appliqué, quilting, paint and stitch, needle felting and wet felting.
+The autumn term is an induction term exploring the theme of Natural Forms.
+Students focus on a theme and learn textile techniques of appliqué, free machine embroidery, and paint and stitch.
 They learn how to research artists and analyse their techniques.
-In the spring term a new theme of Vintage & Memories is studied.
-Further artists and techniques are explored including transferring photographs onto fabric, screen printing, silk painting, learning how to layer fabrics for textural and decorative effects and the use of soluble stabiliser to create lace like fabrics made of stitch and papers.
+In the spring term students continue the Natural Forms theme, this time exploring the techniques of silk painting, needle felting and wet felting.
+Further artists and techniques are explored including learning how to layer fabrics for textural and decorative effects, and the use of soluble stabiliser to create lace like fabrics made of stitch and papers.
 Outcomes can be either fine art or fashion.
 The theme runs into the summer term and students create a final piece in their practice exams in May.
-The My World theme starts at the end of the summer term and students have a trip to Brighton to gather material for observational studies. |
+The My World theme starts at the end of the summer term and students have a trip to Brighton to gather material for observational studies.
+Students carry out mini workshops to explore the techniques of transferring photographs onto fabric, screen printing, and portraiture through stitch. |

 Students continue to work on the My World theme in the autumn term and start to select their own chosen artists.
 They produce textile samples to extend their skills and work on ideas and idea development to prepare for a practice exam in the December term.
 They have time after the exam to refine their final piece.
-Typically, students receive an externally set assignment and are allocated a specific amount of class time to explore the theme, select artists to research and techniques they feel they want to explore in greater depth.
+Typically, in the Spring term students receive an externally set assignment and are allocated a specific amount of class time to explore the theme, select artists to research and techniques they feel they want to explore in greater depth.
 The final piece they create is produced over a 2-day period and showcases the skills they have learnt during the GCSE course.
 Again, students can choose between a fine art piece or a fashion outcome. |

 For more detailed information on the course content and assessment please refer to the examination board website: https://qualifications.pearson.com/content/dam/pdf/GCSE/Art%20and%20Design/2016/specification-and-sample-assessments/gcse-art-design-2016-spec.pdf